Savings and Retirement

 However, women face unique challenges that can put them at a greater level of financial risk than men.

-With more women than ever responsible for their own financial well-being – and the financial well-being of their families – it’s critical that women know how to save and plan for their future.
+With more women assuming financial leadership, both now and in coming years, it’s critical that women know how to save and plan for their future.

 The good news is that taking charge of your personal finances doesn’t have to be complicated.
 Here are four things you can do now to make your money work for you.